 Revolving credit card debt: Pay off now.

-With the steep interest rates on credit cards (the national average is 13% APR for fixed-rate credit cards and 15.7% APR for variable-rate credit cards), this one’s a no-brainer.
+With the steep interest rates on credit cards, this one’s a no-brainer.
 Revolving credit card debt is not good, and should be paid off as quickly as you can.

 Not only is paying all of that interest expensive, it’s a result of a lifestyle people can’t yet afford.
 Once you establish a pattern of increasing expenses for your lifestyle, it could be impossible to catch up.